LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 ============================

 RAJA uses docker container images that it shares with other LLNL GitHub projects for CI testing on GitHub.
-Currently, we use Azure for Linux, Windows, and MacOS builds and also have Appveyor builds for Windows.
+Currently, we use Azure Pipelines for Linux, Windows, and MacOS builds.

 You can reproduce these builds locally for testing with the following steps: